-(1) Any persons damaged by failure of the principal to comply with any condition of the bond or bond equivalent may
+- (1) Any persons damaged by failure of the principal to comply with any condition of the bond or bond equivalent may maintain a suit to recover on the bond or bond equivalent even though such claimant is not a party named in the bond or bond equivalent.

 - (2) Any claim for recovery on the bond or bond equivalent must be filed in writing with:

 - (A) the surety, if any;

 - (B) the trustee, if any; or

 - (C) the state veterinarian.